d3v-null/WooGenerator/README.md

 ====
 If you want to run the gui:

-`python woogenerator/gui.py`
+`python -m woogenerator.gui`

 If you're syncing products:

-`python woogenerator/generator.py --help`
+`python -m woogenerator.generator --help`

 If you're syncing users:

-`python woogenerator/merger.py --help`
+`python -m woogenerator.merger --help`